Imports Modification

 The IAT and the ILT point to an array of integers (pointer width) ending with a zero.
 In the on-disk PE binary, both tables are filled with an RVA referencing the imported function name (or an ordinal value).

-For instance, if the binary imports kernel32.dll!GetCurrentProcess and kernel32.dll!TerminateProcess then we would have the following ILT/IAT:
+For example, if the binary imports kernel32.dll!GetCurrentProcess and kernel32.dll!TerminateProcess, we would have the following ILT/IAT:

 uintptr_t IAT[3] = {